 - 1. Dress and grooming shall be clean and in keeping with health, sanitary and safety practices. - 2.
 Everyone will wear shoes.
 "Flip-flops" are allowed with limited activity; sandals with back straps are allowed with any activity. - 3.
 A mode of dress that is detrimental to the process of education may be cause for disciplinary action. - 4.
 Shorts may be worn with the following guidelines. - a.
 Acceptable shorts are approximately mid-thigh, hemmed styles. - b.
 Unacceptable shorts include cutoffs, running shorts, bathing suits, skin tights or spandex. - c.
-Pajama bottoms not allowed with the exception of "Pajama Day" specifically. - d.
-The principal's decision is final in all questionable cases. - 5.
-The wearing of any article of clothing listed below is prohibited.
+Pajama bottoms not allowed except for "Pajama Day" specifically. - d.
+The principal's decision is final in all questionable cases.

--tank top (except those with 2" or larger straps) -garment imprinted with explicit or implicit, vulgar or obscene expressions -garments which advertise alcohol, drugs or weapons -half shirt or blouse -fish net skirt, shirt or dress -spandex pants or shorts
+- 5. The wearing of any article of clothing listed below is prohibited. - -tank top (except those with 2" or larger straps) - -garment imprinted with explicit or implicit, - vulgar or obscene expressions - -garments which advertise alcohol, drugs or weapons - -half shirt or blouse - -fish net skirt, shirt or dress - -spandex pants or shorts - 6.

-- 6. Hats, hoods and sunglasses are not permitted inside the building.
-Students may wear these items outside and/or on field trips at the discretion of supervising staff. - 7.
 Dress and guidelines for extra-curricular trips will be determined by the sponsor of the group.